 According to the Walmart check cashing guidelines, there is a maximum allowance of $5,000 per check cashed (except during tax season when it is slightly increased.
 There may be a limit of three transactions per day per person, and a government-issued ID is needed to cash checks at all Walmart stores.

 Below are more details about check cashing at Walmart stores and how to use this service.

 What Is the Walmart MoneyCenter?

 Need banking assistance without a bank of your own?
-The Walmart MoneyCenter offers several financial services at their stores nationwide, and many people use them.
+Walmart MoneyCenter offers several financial services at their stores nationwide, and many people use them.

-The center is customer-friendly, and they have a wide variety of assistance such such as transfer and cash services.
+The center is customer-friendly, and they have a wide variety of assistance such as transfer and cash services.
 Walmart MoneyCenters also offer tax and insurance payment services, including the cashing of checks.

 Currently, fees to cash checks of up to $1000 average around $4, while checks above $1000 may attract up to $8 in charges.
-There is also a fee of up to $6 for two-party checks, although the value on these checks may be restricted.
+There is also a fee of up to $6 for two-party checks, although the value of these checks may be restricted.

 How to Cash a Check at Walmart

 Checks can be processed for cash, or you can have the value put on a Walmart MoneyCard for extra convenience.
-Reload fees for the card may be applicable and check cashing guidelines by vary by state, so be sure to check the guidelines for your area.
+Reload fees for the card may be applicable and check cashing guidelines vary by state, so be sure to check the guidelines for your area.